swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 Task { @MainActor in
     let c = C()
     perform(c)

+    let a: any P = c
+    a.perform()
 }

 Task { @concurrent in
     let c = C()
     perform(c)  // Error

+    let a: any P = c // Error
+    a.perform()
 }
 ```

-The above code calls `perform`
-and provides an argument with a main-actor isolated conformance to `P`.
+Calling `P.perform` in generic code and on an `any P` type
-Calling `perform` from a main actor task
+from a main actor task
 is safe because it matches the isolation of the conformance.
+Calling `P.perform` in generic code and on an `any P` type
-Calling `perform` from a concurrent task
-results in an error,
+from a concurrent task results in an error,
-because it would allow calling the main actor isolated implementation of `perform`
+because it would allow calling the main actor isolated implementation
-from outside the main actor.
+of `P.perform` from outside the main actor.

 Generic code can check whether a value conforms to a protocol
 through dynamic casting.